RahmanTeamDevelopment/CoverView/docs/_sources/documentation.rst.txt

-    outputs, regions_file, Boolean, true, if true then the _regions.txt output file will be written outputs, profiles_file, Boolean, true, if true then the _profiles.txt output file will be written outputs, only_flagged_profiles, Boolean, false, if true then the _profiles.txt output file will  contain flagged regions only transcript, regions_file, Boolean, true, if true then transcript coordinates are reported in the _regions.txt file transcript, profiles_file, Boolean, true, if true then transcript coordinates are reported in the _profiles.txt file quality, low_bq, Integer, 10, base quality cut-off used in the FLBQ metrics quality, low_mq, Integer, 20, mapping quality cut-off used in the FLMQ metrics pass, ?_MIN / ?_MAX, Integer, none, requirements a region must satisfy to be labelled as *PASS*
+    outputs, regions_file, Boolean, true, if true then the _regions.txt output file will be written outputs, profiles_file, Boolean, true, if true then the _profiles.txt output file will be written outputs, only_flagged_profiles, Boolean, false, if true then the _profiles.txt output file will  contain flagged regions only transcript, regions_file, Boolean, false, if true then transcript coordinates are reported in the _regions.txt file transcript, profiles_file, Boolean, false, if true then transcript coordinates are reported in the _profiles.txt file quality, low_bq, Integer, 10, base quality cut-off used in the FLBQ metrics quality, low_mq, Integer, 20, mapping quality cut-off used in the FLMQ metrics pass, ?_MIN / ?_MAX, Integer, none, requirements a region must satisfy to be labelled as *PASS*